The Hidden Risks of Microsoft 365 Copilot: Protecting Your Data

 The Hidden Cost Behind the Time-Savings

 The Whitehall pilot logged more than 42 million prompts across Word, Outlook, and Teams.
-Each prompt can touch multiple M365 data stores in a single hop - mailboxes, SharePoint, the OneDrive of a staffer who never heard of you.
-One mis-typed sentence and Confidential minutes leave the garden wall.
+Each prompt can touch multiple M365 data stores in a single hop - mailboxes, SharePoint, and the OneDrive of a staffer who never heard of you.
+One mis-typed sentence, and confidential minutes leave the garden wall.

 Picture a sandbox clone of the Whitehall tenant.
 No zero-days; just words.